eawww/MeetHooks/Outline.md

 There is another hook, `useLayoutEffect` that is identical to `useEffect` but fires synchronously after DOM changes and prevents the browser from painting until it's complete.
 This is useful for side-effects that affect the UI to avoid messy rerenders.

 It's strongly advised that your array of dependencies contains every variable from your component that is used by your effect (stateful values, props, etc.).
 This does not include variables defined inside your effect.

+#### Behavior
+To show the sequence of things relative to what we already know about `useState`, I'm going to insert stuff for `useEffect` into the previous timeline.
+New stuff is in **bold**.
+- 👶🏽Initial Render
+  - Stateful values initialized to arguments.
+Are immediately defined.
+  - **A list of effects that need to be fired is given to React**
+  - Component function returns JSX built with initial state and props
+  - Render is 🚽flushed
+  - **Effects from `useLayoutEffect` are fired and complete.**
+  - Changes are 🎨painted by browser
+  - **Effects from `useEffect` are fired.**
+  - `set` functions are ready to enqueue rerenders with new state
+- 👩🏽Subsequent Render
+  - **React compares effect dependencies and determines which effects need to the rerun.**
+    - **Only effects with no 2nd arg or for whom at least one listed dependency has changed.**
+  - Enqueued state changes are applied to stateful values in the order they were called.
+  - Component function returns JSX built with new state and props
+  - Render is 🚽flushed
+  - **All cleanup functions from `useLayoutEffect` effects that need to be rerun are fired**
+  - **All effects from `useLayoutEffect` that need to be rerun are fired**
+  - Changes are 🎨painted by browser
+  - **All cleanup functions from `useEffect` effects that need to be rerun are fired**
+  - **All effects from `useEffect` that need to be rerun are fired**
+  - `set` functions are ready to enqueue rerenders with new state
+- 👵🏽Unmount
+  - **All cleanup functions for `useEffect` and `useLayoutEffect` are fired.**
+  - Render is 🚽flushed
+  - Changes are 🎨painted by browser

 ### `useRef( )`